Švėkšna Manor: Jerzy Broël-Plater (c. 1760 – 1825)

-Stefan Broël-Plater (1799-c1825)
+Stefan Broël-Plater (1799 – c.
+1825)

 After studying law in Vilnius, Stefan Broël-Plater traveled to Europe and the Middle East, visiting Greece, Turkey, Palestine and Egypt.
 He returned with souvenirs and art works.
-Among them could be the seven Egyptian statues his son Count Adam Broël-Plater (1836-1909) found in barrows in 1852.
+Among them could be the seven Egyptian statues his son Count Adam Broël-Plater (1836–1909) found in barrows in 1852.

 When Stefan returned to Lithuania, he built a school at his own expense in Kretinga, and maintained a student dormitory in Vilnius.
 He was a judge of the boundary court and President of the Chamber of the Civil Court.

 When Stefan died, Švėkšna went to his son, Adam Broël-Plater.
 At that time, the manor house was a single-story wooden structure which lasted until 1952, when it was demolished.